willwiz/NordslettenSummerSchool/README.md

 #### Hydrostatic Pressure
-You can add a hydrostatic pressure with
+You can add a hydrostatic pressure, i.e. the term $p(J - 1)$ in the constitutive equations, using

 ```python
 def add_hydrostatic_pressure(S: NDArray[f64], F: NDArray[f64]) -> NDArray[f64]: pass
 ```

 ### Composing Models
 The following two classes are provided for composing models: